 A character font block is a structure that defines the strokes or vectors which make up the characters.
-It consists of an integer that indicates this display structure is a character font block, a 128 (or 256)-entry character font table (one for each character of the 128 displayable ASCII character set), and up to 128 (or 256) associated character stroke blocks (with strokes in relative mode).
+It consists of an integer that indicates this display structure is a character font block, a 128-entry (or 256) character font table (one for each character of the 128 displayable AS-CII character set), and up to 128 (or 256) associated character stroke blocks (with strokes in relative mode).